-The following are the minimum requirements to be considered for entry into the Physics (MSc) program.
+The following are the minimum requirements to be considered for entry into the Physics and Astronomy (MSc) program.
 Meeting these requirements does not guarantee acceptance into the program.

-To be considered for admission into the Physics (MSc) program, you must have:
+To be considered for admission into the Physics and Astronomy (MSc) program, you must have:

 - A four-year Bachelor's degree (Honours) in Physics and Astronomy, Mathematics and Physics or Engineering Physics.